 Preamble

-The Rocklab One portal (the “Portal”) is the membership platform for the music community of Luxembourg, operated by the CMA – Centre de Musiques Amplifiées (établissement public), whose registered office is located at 5, Avenue du Rock'n'Roll, L-4361 Esch-sur-Alzette (Luxembourg), hereinafter “CMA”, “Rockhal”, “we”, “us” or “our”.
+The Portal is operated by the CMA – Centre de Musiques Amplifiées (établissement public), whose registered office is located at 5, Avenue du Rock'n'Roll, L-4361 Esch-sur-Alzette, Luxembourg (the "CMA").
+The Portal and its associated activities are operated by the CMA under the Rocklab brand.

-The present General Terms and Conditions of Use (the “Terms”) govern access to and use of the Portal by any natural person who creates an account, browses or interacts with the Portal (the “Member” or “User”).
+The present Portal Terms and Conditions (the "Terms") govern access to and use of the Portal by any natural person who creates an account, browses or interacts with the Portal (the "Member" or "User").

 The present Terms are completed by the following documents, which form an integral part of the contractual relationship between the User and the CMA:

-By creating an account on, accessing or using the Portal, the User formally acknowledges having read, understood and accepted the present Terms and the documents referred to above.
-A User who does not agree with all or part of these Terms must refrain from creating an account and from using the Portal.
+By creating an Account on, accessing or using the Portal, the User acknowledges having read, understood and accepted the present Terms and the documents referred to above.
+A User who does not agree with all or part of these Terms must refrain from creating an Account and from using the Portal.

-The Portal is currently provided in the English language, and the present Terms are drafted in English.
-The English version of the present Terms shall prevail in case of any difference of interpretation with any translation that may be made available subsequently, subject to the mandatory rules protective of consumers in their country of residence.
+The Portal and the Portal Terms and Conditions are currently provided in English.
+The English version prevails in case of any difference of interpretation with any translation made available subsequently, subject to mandatory consumer-protective rules in the User's country of residence.

 Pre-contractual information

-In accordance with Article L.222-2 of the Luxembourg Code de la consommation, the User is informed, before being bound by these Terms or by any contract concluded through the Portal, of the following information:
+Under Article L.222-2 of the Luxembourg Consumer Code, the User is informed, before being bound by these Terms or by any contract concluded through the Portal, of the following:

 • Identity of the trader: CMA – Centre de Musiques Amplifiées (établissement public), 5, Avenue du Rock'n'Roll, L-4361 Esch-sur-Alzette, Luxembourg.